We may earn a commission when you buy using our links.

 With growing concerns over security, this cloud storage can hit big in the market where security and simplicity are given the utmost importance.

-In-app integration of online tools like Google docs could really help Sync.com stand out of the crowd.
+In-app integration of online tools like Google docs could really help Sync.com stand out from the crowd.